hatedabamboo/python/master_of_coin/README.md

 # Why are you doing this
 Actually i really like google spreadsheets.
-However, this is gonna be a good practice of my coding skills and stuff.
+However, this is gonna be a good practice for my coding skills and stuff.
+You know, to show that i'm not just ‘Simply Restart Everything’ engineer.